Nadirahrad/construction/README.md

-// This is a test comment to verify the pre-commit hook
+// This is a test comment for verify the pre-commit hook